Students are taught to…

 - Class rules – politeness and respect each other.

-- RS Y7 – living in multi faith society.
+- RS Y7 – living in a multi-faith society.

 - Students as partners in Learning and Cooperative Learning structures as part of Hele’s Model of Learning